theupdateframework/pep-maximum-security-model/README.rst

 ------------------------------

-PyPI is responsible for updating, depending on the project, either the *claimed*, *recently-claimed*, or *unclaimed* metadata as well as associated delegated metadata.
+PyPI is responsible for updating, depending on the project, either the *claimed*, *recently-claimed*, or *unclaimed* metadata and associated delegated metadata.
 Every project MUST upload its set of metadata and targets in a single transaction.
 The uploaded set of files is called the "project transaction."
 How PyPI MAY validate files in a project transaction is discussed in a later section.
 The focus of this section is on how PyPI will respond to a project transaction.

 Every metadata and target file MUST include in its filename the `hex digest`__ of its `SHA-256`__ hash, which PyPI may prepend to filenames after the files have been uploaded.
-For this PEP, it is RECOMMENDED that PyPI adopt a simple convention of the form: digest.filename, where filename is the original filename without a copy of the hash, and digest is the hex digest of the hash.
+For this PEP, it is RECOMMENDED that PyPI adopt a simple convention of the form: *digest.filename*, where filename is the original filename without a copy of the hash, and digest is the hex digest of the hash.

 __ http://docs.python.org/2/library/hashlib.html#hashlib.hash.hexdigest